drjeffjackson/GUIWorK/README.md

   5. Click the button.
 You will be directed to the edit screen for the appropriate version of GUIWorK.
   6. Paste into the new textarea (yes, you're pasting twice for now).
   7. Click the button.
   8. You should see the page used to generate the problem.
-Continue with step 2 of the generation process in order to edit the problem, regenerate the PGML, and update the problem in WeBWorK.
+Continue with step ii) of the generation process in order to edit the problem, regenerate the PGML, and update the problem in WeBWorK.

 Adding a new question type: